-Myung Sung Presbyterian Church began renting the church building in 2011, meeting on Sunday afternoons.
-Both congregations also meet together for special services and events throughout the year.
+In 2011, Myung Sung Presbyterian Church, a Korean Congregation, began renting the church building for worship on Sunday afternoons.
+The two churches meet together for special services and occasions throughout the year.

 As a demonstration of our commitment to evangelism, in 2013 Dr. Setri Dzivenu was hired as the Director of Administration and Outreach and under his leadership and influence, the church began to grow once more.

 As the residents of the Malmo and Pleasantview communities began moving on and as new residents moved in, the church re-established its presence in 2014 by initiating an annual Try Praying campaign, which continues to this day.
 Church members walk the streets and cold call at the neighbourhood homes and simply ask if they can pray for the home occupants.
 Met with some resistance in the initial years, many community residents state that they look forward to and appreciate the church’s show of support and concern.